Henry John Temple, 3rd Viscount Palmerston: Early life: 1784–1806

 Henry John Temple was born in his family's Westminster house to the Irish branch of the Temple family on 20 October 1784.
 His family derived their title from the Peerage of Ireland, although he rarely visited Ireland.
-His father was The 2nd Viscount Palmerston (1739–1802), an Anglo-Irish peer, and his mother was Mary (1752–1805), a daughter of Benjamin Mee, a London merchant.
+His father was Henry Temple, 2nd Viscount Palmerston (1739–1802), an Anglo-Irish peer, and his mother was Mary (1752–1805), a daughter of Benjamin Mee, a London merchant.
 From 1792 to 1794, he accompanied his family on a long Continental tour.
-Whilst in Italy Palmerston acquired an Italian tutor, who taught him to speak and write fluent Italian.
+While in Italy, Palmerston acquired an Italian tutor, who taught him to speak and write fluent Italian.
 The family owned a huge country estate in the north of County Sligo in the northwest of Ireland.

 He was educated at Harrow School (1795–1800).
 Admiral Sir Augustus Clifford, 1st Bt., was a fag to Palmerston, Viscount Althorp and Viscount Duncannon and later remembered Palmerston as by far the most merciful of the three.
 Temple was often engaged in school fights and fellow Old Harrovians remembered Temple as someone who stood up to bullies twice his size.
-Henry Temple's father took him to the House of Commons in 1799, where the young Palmerston shook hands with the prime minister, William Pitt.
+Henry Temple's father took him to the House of Commons in 1799, where the young Palmerston shook hands with the prime minister, William Pitt the Younger.

 Temple was then at the University of Edinburgh (1800–1803), where he learnt political economy from Dugald Stewart, a friend of the Scottish philosophers Adam Ferguson and Adam Smith.
 Temple later described his time at Edinburgh as producing "whatever useful knowledge and habits of mind I possess".
 Lord Minto wrote to the young Palmerston's parents that Henry Temple was well-mannered and charming.
 Stewart wrote to a friend, saying of Temple: "In point of temper and conduct he is everything his friends could wish.
 Indeed, I cannot say that I have ever seen a more faultless character at this time of life, or one possessed of more amiable dispositions."

 Henry Temple succeeded his father to the title of Viscount Palmerston on 17 April 1802, before he had turned 18.
 He also inherited a vast country estate in the north of County Sligo in the west of Ireland.
 He later built Classiebawn Castle on this estate.
 Palmerston went to St John's College, Cambridge (1803–1806).
 As a nobleman, he was entitled to take his MA without examinations, but Palmerston wished to obtain his degree through examinations.
-This was declined, although he was allowed to take the separate College examinations, where he obtained first-class honours.
+This was declined, although he was allowed to take the separate college examinations, where he obtained first-class honours.

 After war was declared on France in 1803, Palmerston joined the Volunteers mustered to oppose a French invasion, being one of the three officers in the unit for St John's College.
-He was also appointed Lieutenant-Colonel Commander of the Romsey Volunteers.
+He was also appointed Lieutenant-Colonel Commandant of the Romsey Volunteers.
+When the Volunteers were subsumed into the Local Militia, he commanded the South-West Hampshire Local Militia from March 1809 to April 1816.
+Based at Romsey the regiment assembled for two weeks' training each year.